TonyaWard/ibs_project/README.md

 1. make a new directory inside the main directory.
 For example: Analysis_TodaysDate

-2. From within the new directory, load R and call the main r script:
+2. From within the new directory, load R and call the load and figure scripts:
 ```
 R
-source('../code/ddw-run-all.r')
+source('../code/load.r')
 ```